evkx/evkx.github.io/content/models/lancia/ypsilon/Ypsilon/_index.md

 With the DS Drive Assist level 1 system, you get the following driving automation features.

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)

+## Security and Access Technologies

+The Lancia Ypsilon is equipped with advanced security features to protect you and your vehicle.
+These include:

+- **Keyless Entry and Start:** The vehicle's keyless entry and start system enables seamless access, allowing you to unlock and start the car without needing to remove the key from your pocket or bag.

 {{<evkxdisplayaddarticle />}}